makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 arXiv:2010.11934 [cs.CL]

 * The recent "Text-to-Text Transfer Transformer" (T5) leveraged a unified text2t
-  * SOTA results on a wide variety of English-language NLP tasks.
-In this paper,
+  * SOTA results on a wide variety of English-language NLP tasks
-* we introduce mT5, a multilingual variant of T5 that was
+* we introduce mT5, a multilingual variant of T5
-  * pre-trained on a new Common Crawl-based dataset covering 101 languages.
-We
+  * pre-trained on a new Common Crawl-based dataset covering 101 languages
-  * SOTA performance on many multilingual benchmarks.
-We also describe
+  * SOTA performance on many multilingual benchmarks
   * a simple technique to prevent "accidental translation" in the zero-shot setn
-    * a generative model chooses to (partially) translate its prediction into the wrong language.
-All of the code and model checkpoints used in this
+    * a generative model chooses to (partially) translate its prediction into the wrong language

 # Introduction

 * T5 model (Raffel+ 2020) have been used to achieve SOTA results on many benchms (Khashabi+ 2020; Roberts+ 2020; Kale, 2020; Izacard and Grave, 2020;
   Nogueira+ 2020; Narang+ 2020)
-* 80% of the world population does not speak English (Crystal, 2008).
-One way
+* 80% of the world population does not speak English (Crystal, 2008)
   * dozens of models, each pre-trained on a single non-English language (Carmo+ 2020; de Vries+ 2019; Le+ 2020; Martin+ 2020; Delobelle+ 2020;
-    Malmsten+ 2020; Nguyen and Tuan Nguyen, 2020; Polignano+ 2019, etc.).
-A more
+    Malmsten+ 2020; Nguyen and Tuan Nguyen, 2020; Polignano+ 2019)
   * multilingual models that have been pre-trained on a mixture of many
-    * mBERT (Devlin, 2018), mBART (Liu+ 2020a), and XLM-R (Conneau+ 2020), which
+    * mBERT (Devlin, 2018), mBART (Liu+ 2020a), and XLM-R (Conneau+ 2020)
       * multilingual variants of BERT (Devlin+ 2019), BART (Lewis+ 2020b), and RoBERTa (Liu+ 2019), respectively
-* mT5, a multilingual variant of T5.
-Our goal with mT5 is to produce a massively
+* mT5, a multilingual variant of T5
-  * deviates as little as possible from the recipe used to create T5.
-As such,
+  * deviates as little as possible from the recipe used to create T5
-  * inherits all of the benefits of T5 (described in section 2), such as its
+  * inherits all of the benefits of T5 (described in section 2)
-    * general-purpose text-to-text format, its
+    * general-purpose text-to-text format,
-    * insights from a large-scale empirical study, and its scale.
-To train mT5,
+    * insights from a large-scale empirical study, and its scale
 * we
-  * introduce a multilingual variant of the C4 dataset called mC4. mC4
+  * introduce a multilingual variant of the C4 dataset called mC4
-    * 101 languages drawn from the public Common Crawl web scrape.
-To validate the
+    * 101 languages drawn from the public Common Crawl web scrape
   * results on several benchmark datasets, showing SOTA results in many cases
 * accidental translation
   * problematic behavior of pre-trained gen multiling LMs in the zero-shot settn
   * they erroneously translate part of their prediction into the wrong language
   * we describe a simple procedure that involves mixing in unlabeled pre-training data during fine-tuning and
-  * it dramatically alleviates this issue.
-We release our pre-trained models and
+  * it dramatically alleviates this issue

 # 2 Background on T5 and C4